live-clones/gmsh/utils/guicompare/README.txt

 is nothing to hand over: shoot.py writes a layout file beforehand that pins the dialogs to a known place clear of the modules panel, then walks the rectangle out from there.

+The page in a browser is photographed differently again, and on purpose.
+Nothing there is clicked at a measured coordinate: the page is driven the way anything outside it would drive it, over the socket it answers on, and it says back where it put each of its windows -- which is what is cut out of the one browser window the X server holds.
+A tree leaf is opened by its place in the tree, a tab by its name, a button by its label.
+That makes the browser column the one that says whether the description carries enough to build a window from, rather than whether a toolkit was clicked in the right place.

+What the page cannot do yet, it does not pretend to.
+It has no file chooser and no menu that pops up, so the sheets for those say "pas de capture" in its column rather than showing something that is not there.